cymerrad/vscode-hy/README.md

 # Hylang support for VSCode
 Syntax file *borrowed* from VSCode's Clojure built-in, but converted into YAML for readability<sup>[citation needed]</sup>.
-Colors for tokens are as similar to Python as possible.
+Colors for tokens are as similar to Python's as possible.

-# Done
-- using JSON instead of XML
-- using YAML instead of JSON
-- sensible colors & paren matching
-- fixed single-quote pairing
-- lists, sets and dictionaries
-- function definitions
-- fixed paren matching
-- octals and hexes

 # TODO
 - **convert YAML on npm install**